Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Start by installing virtualenv, nginx and uWSGI.
 I recommend using your operating system packages.
 For uWSGI, we need the ``logfile`` and ``python3`` plugins.
 (Arch Linux names the ``python3`` plugin ``python``; the ``logfile`` plugin may be built-in — check with your system repositories!).
 I’ll also install Git to clone the tutorial app, but it’s optional if your workflow does not involve git.

-**Ubuntu:**
+**Ubuntu, Debian:**

 .. code:: sh

-   aptitude install virtualenv python3 uwsgi uwsgi-emperor uwsgi-plugin-python3 nginx-full git
+   apt install virtualenv python3 uwsgi uwsgi-emperor uwsgi-plugin-python3 nginx-full git

 **Fedora:**